ENG 202: Introduction to British Literature I (Beginnings to 1660s)

 Class Meetings

-ENG 202 generally meets twice per week — a full-class session for two hours on Mondays, 11am to 1pm, at UC 140, followed by a TA-led tutorial session for 50 minutes on Wednesdays (these tutorial sessions will meet at 11am or 12 noon, depending on which section you sign up for).
-Meetings will be in person on the University of Toronto campus, on the shared territory of many First Nations, including the Mississaugas of the Credit, the Anishnabeg, the Chippewa, the Wendat, and the Haudenosaunee Confederacy, under the Dish With One Spoon Treaty, and under Treaty 13 between the Mississaugas and subsequent settlers.
+ENG 202 generally meets twice per week — a full-class session for two hours in our lecture hall on Mondays, 11am to 1pm, at UC 140, followed by a TA-led tutorial session for 50 minutes on Wednesdays (you can register for a session that begins at 11am or 12 noon; the various locations of tutorials are listed at the site where you register).
+Our first meeting will be on Monday, January 6, 11am at UC 140.
+Unless otherwise specified, meetings will be in person on the University of Toronto campus, on the shared territory of many First Nations, including the Mississaugas of the Credit, the Anishnabeg, the Chippewa, the Wendat, and the Haudenosaunee Confederacy, under the Dish With One Spoon Treaty, and under Treaty 13 between the Mississaugas and subsequent settlers.

 Your TA and I both also hold weekly Office Hours during any week that courses are in session: click here for my current Office Hours times and locations; your TA will be in touch with their hours once they are scheduled.

-I keep Zoom (or an equivalent application) open on my laptop during all Monday meetings; I audiorecord and simulcast all meetings through that application.
-As a general rule, I require students to attend real-time full-class sessions in person in order to earn Actual Attendance credit.
-However, I do allow all students to earn Monday attendance credit once by attending remotely (i.e., through Zoom) — one remote attendance, one time, per student.
-I will count any further remote attendance, beyond that one-shot-per-student limit, as an absence (i.e., toward the set number of unpenalized absences that each student can use — click on any of the three Tracks above to see what that number is).
-If you do opt to use this one-shot-per-student remote attendance option (and there are many good reasons to do so, so you should save this one shot for when you really need it), be sure to read my remote attendance instructions ahead of time, and to follow those instructions carefully.
-Remember that remote attendance still must be done in real time (that is, during the scheduled hours of the class) in order to earn attendance credit.
+Our meetings in the lecture hall are always in person, but you’ll notice I also keep Zoom (or an equivalent application) open on my laptop during those meetings; I audiorecord and simulcast all meetings through that application.
+As a general rule, I require students to attend those full-class sessions in person in order to earn Actual Attendance credit.
+However, I do allow each student a “one-shot remote attendance option” for our large lecture-hall meetings — one remote attendance, one time, per student, only for the full-class meetings Prof. Sergi runs in the lecture hall.
+I will count any further remote attendance, beyond that one shot, as an absence.
+If you do opt to use this one-shot-per-student remote attendance option (and there are many good reasons to do so, so you should save this one shot for when you really need it).
+Be sure to read my remote attendance instructions ahead of time, and to follow those instructions carefully.
+Remote attendance still must be done in real time (that is, during the scheduled hours of the class) in order to earn attendance credit.

 If you are in a situation in which increased remote attendance would truly remove more obstacles to learning than it would add, you can also find in my remote attendance instructions information on expanding the one-shot-per-student limit.